 When Canadians think of bank failures, they probably think of people lining up in front of a bank anxious to get their money out.
 The last time a Canadian bank went under, however, the Spice Girls had a number one hit on the radio, and today we have online banking.

 Fortunately today, surveys show that Canadians are confident that the deposits in financial institutions are safe.
 And there’s a good reason for that.
-For 50 years, Canada Deposit Insurance Corporation (CDIC) has protected eligible deposits at federally regulated banks, loan companies and other member institutions.
+For more than 50 years, Canada Deposit Insurance Corporation (CDIC) has protected eligible deposits at federally regulated banks, loan companies and other member institutions.
 So even when a bank has failed, for over five decades, no one has lost a single dollar protected under CDIC.

 In fact, during the financial crisis of 2008, while other leading nations struggled to maintain confidence in their banking systems because of failures of long-standing financial titans, Canadians remained confident that the money they had in the bank would be there when they needed it.